autopkg/MLBZ521-recipes/README.md

 ### Android Studio SDK CLI Tools ###

 This can be used with or separately from Android Studio, but the recipe will assume usage with Android Studio.

+To provide additional configuration options, my [Manage-AndroidSDKCMDLineTools.sh script](https://github.com/MLBZ521/MacAdmin/blob/master/Software/Manage-AndroidSDKCMDLineTools.sh) is available.
+  * Great for use in multi-user, lab, and non-admin environments
-It will perform the following actions:
+  * It can perform the following actions:
+    * Initial setup/configuration
       * Set environment variables via a LaunchAgent that the GUI Android Studio application can utilize
       * Allow an (almost seamless) first run experience
-    * the first run Android Studio Setup Wizard will run, but the environment variables will be used to pre-configure all settings (the JDK and Android versions would need to be pre-configured in the jdk.table.xml to completely skip the first run wizard)
+        * The first run Android Studio Setup Wizard will run, but the environment variables will be used to pre-configure all settings (the JDK and Android versions would need to be pre-configured in the jdk.table.xml to completely skip the first run wizard)
         * The required minimum SDK components must be installed before first launch to support this
+      * Accept CLI Tool licenses
-  * Configure Android Studio updates
+    * Configure Android Studio (GUI) updates settings
+    * Install SDK Components
+    * Perform updates to installed components

 Available recipe types:
   * download
   * pkg
-    * Variable overrides available:
+    * Override variable available:
       * SHARED_PATH
         * This is the path to where you want to "install" the sdk (`/path/to/sdk/location/`)
           * e.g. Default install path is set to:  `/Users/Shared/Android`
-            * Great for use in multi-user (lab) environments
+            * Great for use in multi-user, lab, and non-admin environments
-      * LAUNCH_AGENT_LABEL
-        * The name of the LaunchAgent's Label (and filename) that will set the required environment variables for Android Studio
-          * e.g. `com.github.mlbz521.AndroidStudioEnvironmentVariables`
-      * UPDATE_SETTINGS
-        * The desired update settings for Android Studio; the default values for this variable in the recipe will set the `Stable` release channel and disable the automatic update checks
   * jss